 Who should apply: Cardholders who like earning solid rewards but either deem a flat-rate card too simple or a rotating category card too complicated are good candidates for the Bank of America Customized Cash Rewards card.
 If you currently have a Bank of America or Merrill account, it could also be a good fit.

 Who should skip: If you spend a lot across various categories, you may find the $2,500 quarterly spending limit cumbersome to your rewards potential.
 Perhaps you’d do better with a flat-rate rewards card that earns unlimited cash back.

 Comparing the best cards for Amazon

-|Discover it Cash Back||5% cash back on rotating category (up to $1,500 per quarter, then 1%)
+|5% cash back on rotating category (up to $1,500 per quarter, then 1%)

 |3% cash back on category of choice (gas, online shopping, dining, travel, drug stores, or home improvements and furnishings)

 How to choose a credit card for Amazon

-Of course, all these cards have attributes.
+Of course, all these cards have their attributes.
 How can you choose when they all seem so great?
 Ask yourself these questions to help narrow down the choices:

+When shopping for a rewards credit card, don’t feel pressured to get the best card and maximize all its benefits — just get the one that fits your lifestyle and spending habits best.
 In the meantime, if you don’t have the best credit, you could also consider Amazon store cards.
-Plus, there’s plenty of ways to maximize cash back on Amazon.com without getting a cash back card just yet.
+Plus, there are plenty of ways to maximize cash back on Amazon.com without getting a cash back card just yet.

-*Information about the Amazon Rewards Visa Signature Card and Amazon Prime Rewards Visa Signature Card has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.
+*All information about the Amazon Rewards Visa Signature Card and Amazon Prime Rewards Visa Signature Card has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.